vita133/GameDev/README.md

 - Use the arrow keys to slide tiles across the board.
 - Combine tiles with the same number to increase your score.
 - The game ends when no more moves are possible.

+## How to Play Tetris
+- **Move**: Use the **arrow keys** to move the tetrominoes.
+  - **Left Arrow**: Move the tetromino left.
+  - **Right Arrow**: Move the tetromino right.
+  - **Down Arrow**: Move the tetromino down faster.
+  - **Up Arrow**: Rotate the tetromino to fit better in the grid.
+- **Objective**: The goal is to complete horizontal lines without gaps.
+When a line is completed, it will increase your score.
+- **Game Over**: The game ends when the tetrominoes stack up to the top of the screen and no more pieces can be placed.
+Press any key to restart the game.
+- **Back to Main Menu**: You can return to the main menu by clicking the **Back** button located in the bottom-right corner of the screen.